Those who are living with diabetes know that is essential to have stable blood glucose levels.

-Meaning that resistant starches function similarly as fiber and that won’t lead to a rise in the blood glucose levels.
+Meaning that resistant starches function similarly to fiber and that won’t lead to a rise in blood glucose levels.

 Ripe or yellow bananas have less resistant starch in comparison to green bananas.
-Also, they have more sugar, that is more promptly absorbed in comparison to the starch.
+Also, they have more sugar, which is more promptly absorbed in comparison to the starch.

-However, ripeness is not the only factor for the amount of sugar in the banana.
+However, ripeness is not the only factor in the amount of sugar in the banana.
 Size is also another factor.
 The larger the banana, the more carbs.
-Yes, as a matter of fact, a large banana will have a more significant influence on your blood glucose levels.
+Yes, as a matter of fact, a large banana will have a more significant influence on blood glucose levels.

-In order to ensure you don’t lead to a big rise in your blood glucose, it’s vital to be aware of the size of banana you choose to eat.
+In order to ensure you don’t lead a big rise in blood glucose, it’s vital to be aware of the size of the banana you choose to eat.

-But there is one exception, and that is if you are on a low-carb diet in order to control your condition.
-In that case, even a small banana might be too much for you.
+But there is one exception, and that is if we are on a low-carb diet in order to control our condition.
+In that case, even a small banana might be too much for us.

-If you can eat bananas, it’s vital to be mindful of the size and ripeness of the banana in order to lower its influence on your blood glucose levels.
+If you can eat bananas, it’s vital to be mindful of the size and ripeness of the banana in order to lower its influence on our blood glucose levels.